rust-lang/rust-wiki-backup/Doc-using-rustdoc.md

 `/**` (one more star than for a normal comment) or `///` (one more slash) or, for inner-doc-comments, `/*!` or `//!`.

-    /// Engage thrusters
+    /// Engage thrusters.
     fn thrusters_on() { ... }

 Or:

     /**
-     * Engage thrusters
+     * Engage thrusters.
      *
-     * Begin heating toast at the temperature specified by the temperature dial */ fn thrusters_on() { ... }
+     * Begin heating toast at the temperature specified by the temperature dial.
+     */
+    fn thrusters_on() { ... }